mugdhabajjuri/Datascience5/README.md

 I have used two models, FbProphet and ARIMA to determine the demand for a product using the other columns as features.

+## Exploratory Data Analysis :

+products with highest demand
+Order demand over the years
+Demand for Product 1359 over the years

 ## Forecasting Models